alsofronie/privatesky-validator/README.md

 For `array`, the rule refers to the length of the array.

-For `date` type, the rule applies as **is after** the argument supplied in the rule definition, which must be a date formatted as `YYYY-MM-DD`
+For `date` type, the rule applies as **is after** the argument supplied in the rule definition, which must be a date or a value that can correctly be parsed by the `Date` constructor.

-Similar concerns applies for `datetime` type, the format of the supplied argument being `YYYY-MM-DD HH:mm:ss`.

-The same applies for `timestamp` and `unix` data types, with the corresponding argument types.

 ### Maximum rule: `max`